simon-benigeri/machine-teaching-literature/README.md

 You will find links, papers, paper summaries, and descriptions for some existing machine teaching sytems.

+Eventually this directory will have 2 folders: MT systems and Data Programming.

-*Note on Snorkel*: Snorkel is not a machine teaching system, but we can use some of the functionalities provided by the libraries in the Snorkel "universe" to build a machine teaching prototype.
+**Note**: Data programming is not machine teaching, but we can use data programming and weak supervision functionalities provided by libraries like Snorkel to build a machine teaching prototype.

 ## [Need to read](https://github.com/simon-benigeri/machine-teaching-literature/tree/main/need%20to%20read)